Art is an intrinsic part of travel for those of us who happen to love art in any of its many forms.

-In addition to pretty pictures, there are many kinds of art on offer — and not just inside the grand buildings of national museums or white cube galleries.
-All around you on the streets of cities, towns, and villages there is so much to learn through the visual art, so those who prefer the outdoors can still learn a lot about a place through its art.
+But there are many kinds of art on offer — and not just inside the grand buildings of national museums or selective galleries.
+All around you on the streets of cities, towns, and villages, you'll find murals and street art and art gardens, all vying to unveil some aspect of their location to you.

 Look beyond the colour and brushstrokes and search for telltale slogans, and images and icons that have hidden connotations.
 Not only will you learn a little more about a place, but it’s also fun to interpret each piece in your own way.

-As well as hinting at the history of a place, architecture can offer an insight into the climate – buildings painted white indicate a hot destination, while a series of modern buildings can suggest a potential earthquake or natural disaster from which a city recovered.
+As well as hinting at history, architecture can offer an insight into the climate – buildings painted white indicate a hot destination, while a series of modern buildings can suggest a potential earthquake or natural disaster from which a city recovered.

 Look to contemporary examples of architecture, too, to get an idea of the kinds of styles that are valued at present, and to get an inkling of what the place might be like in the future.

-Churches often go hand-in-hand with museums and are a popular attraction for tourists.
-Even if you’re not religious, visiting churches will help you determine which religions are dominant about a certain location and to learn more about its religious past.
+Churches often go hand-in-hand with museums and are a popular attraction for visitors.
+Even if you’re not religious, visiting churches will help you determine which religions are dominant in a certain place and to learn more about its religious past.

 Where national museums can highlight how things have changed, contemporary art galleries show you what’s important today.
-Similarly to street art, you can uncover trending political issues and values that are important.
-Artists are often inspired by their surroundings, too, so local artists’ work will be imbued with the destination, but it will be represented from their viewpoint – a great way to get an insight into how locals view their home.
+As is the case with street art, you can discover trending political issues and which values are important by dropping into a gallery.

-Sculptures are commonplace everywhere in the world – whether to commemorate a past leader or simply an ornate display, they are a great way to find out more about a place.
-Very rarely will you find a sculpture dumped in an insignificant location for no reason.
-More often that not, there is a story behind why it is there and what it represents.
+Whatever their intent, they will help shed light on a place.
+Very rarely will you find a sculpture dumped in an insignificant location for no reason: most often, there is a fascinating story behind why it is where it is, and what it represents.

-The vast majority of sculptures will have a label on them or near them with the artist's name, as well as the significance of the piece.
-This is the starting point and from here you can always research more.
-I have learnt a lot about places through sculptures because I find that they expose me to history and stories that I might otherwise have not encountered.
+The vast majority of sculptures will have a label on or near them with the artist's name, as well as the significance of the piece.
+This is the starting point and from here you can always do more research.
+Sculptures have a way of pushing our boundaries by educating us about little-known facts or forcing us to reimagine reality through new or unexpected shapes.

 If you'd like to better understand a place through its art, you could start by asking yourself the following questions: